How to set & achieve meaningful OKRs

 - setting OKRs not “worth doing” as evidenced by repeated willingness to ditch them

 - unfocused and need more operational discipline

-In conclusion OKRs are not a panacea.
+OKRs are not a panacea.
 And they can lead a team astray if they don’t keep them focused, measurable and meaningful.
 But the flip side is that a well-set OKR can generate a 10x result.
 OKRs can drive focus and relentless execution, and in turn, those drive incredible results.